-- Automatic Refresh of System Monitoring Web Pages activates the automatic refresh of system monitoring web pages. - Prompt for Password when Accessing via LAN causes your Gateway to ask for a password when trying to connect to the network. - Warn User Before Configuration Changes activates user warnings before network configuration changes take effect.
+- Local Domain view or edit the local domain of the network. - In the Wireless Broadband Router section, configure the following by selecting the check box: - Automatic Refresh of System Monitoring Web Pages activates the automatic refresh of system monitoring web pages. - Prompt for Password when Accessing via LAN causes your Gateway to ask for a password when trying to access the router's web management GUI. - Warn User Before Configuration Changes activates user warnings before network configuration changes take effect.